python-semantic-release/python-semantic-release/docs/configuration.rst

   This won't change the source defined in :ref:`config-version_variable`.
 - If set to `commit`, will get the current version from the source defined in :ref:`config-version_variable`, edit the file and commit it.
+- If set to `tag_only`, then `version_variable` is ignored and no changes are made or committed to local config files.
+The current version from the latest tag matching ``vX.Y.Z``.
+  This won't change the source defined in :ref:`config-version_variable`.

 Default: `commit`